Microsoft files antitrust suit against InterDigital in patent feud

 Wilmington is the home base of InterDigital, which makes money through the licensing of patents.

-Microsoft alleged InterDigital’s “abusive licensing practices” over its patents that are essential for companies to make cellular devices violate federal anti-monopoly laws.
+Microsoft alleged InterDigital’s “abusive licensing practices” over its standard, essential patents violate federal anti-monopoly laws.

 InterDigital “falsely promised” to license these patents on reasonable terms so they would be accepted as industry standards but then charged exorbitant rates, Microsoft said in the complaint.

-A spokesman for the Redmond, Washington-based software giant said this “violates its commitments and hurts consumers and competition.”
+A Microsoft spokesman said this “violates its commitments and hurts consumers and competition.”

 A representative for InterDigital had no comment.